My MS Journey

 If you want to know if there a good people in the world, there are.
 Trust me- I’ve seen their faces.

-In of May 2019, I’ll be doing it all over again.
+On Saturday, June 8th, 2019 I’ll be doing it all over again.
 This time I'll be going through the River Valley from Fort Saskatchewan to Devon.
 If you are interested in getting involved you can join me at reallylongruntoendms.ca or email me at firstname.lastname@example.org.